prebid/prebid.github.io/dev-docs/bidders/adview.md

 sidebarType: 1
 ---

-### Note:
+### Note

 Currently adapter doesn’t support multi impression and can not perform impression splitting, so only the first impression will be delivered.

 The Example Bidding adapter requires setup before beginning.
-Please contact us at partner@adview.com
+Please contact us at <partner@adview.com>

 ### Bid Params